-CCL and other proponents of a national carbon price in the United States may soon enjoy welcome support from allies across the Atlantic Ocean.
+Proponents of a national carbon price in the United States may soon enjoy welcome support from allies across the Atlantic Ocean.
 Members of the European Parliament on Tuesday reached a provisional agreement to levy import duties on goods from countries outside the European Union (EU) that don't have carbon prices comparable to those in the EU.